site-assist/react-native-interview/README.md

 #### Submission

-To submit the assignment, please send us a tarball of the project.
+To submit the assignment, please a tarball of the project to `tech-task-submissions@siteassist.co`

 You should also submit the .git folder so that we can get an idea of the history of your changes.